golfiros/pwasio/README.md

 pwasio provides an ASIO to PipeWire for Wine.
 ASIO is the most common Windows low-latency audio driver, so is commonly used in audio workstation programs.
-Requires at least PipeWire 1.5.0 for shared audio buffers.
+Requires at least PipeWire 1.5.0 for shared audio buffers, which at the time of writing needs to be built from source.
+Current Steam Runtime (sniper) includes PipeWire 0.3.65, so running there will result in linking errors.

 ### Building